 Can I Propose Without a Ring?

 You can also use a spontaneous engagement ring to do the amazing proposal and then find time to shop together for the ‘actual’ engagement ring.
-The bride-to-be can still wear and keep the temporary one.
+This way, your partner can choose their own engagement ring style and will still be able to wear and keep the temporary one.

 As with any big purchase, we would always recommend looking into insurance.
 After all, you’re likely to have paid a lot of money for a very special ring, so making sure you’re covered in case the worst happens will give you peace of mind.